Under pressure: poroelastic regulation of flow in espresso brewing: Results

 We now turn to the time-dependent effects in the flow of espresso.
 The early stages of brewing result from an interplay between the wetting and subsequent swelling of coffee, which results in a delayed flow response to applied pressure, and the dissolution kinetics.
 To visualise this competition, we brewed an espresso and divided the brew into 5 s intervals, illustrated in Fig.~\ref{fig:tds}(A).
-The first tube ($0-5$s) was empty, and the flow rate increased systematically, beyond the capacity of a single tube in a 5s window.
+The first tube ($0-5$ s) was empty, and the flow rate increased systematically, beyond the capacity of a single tube {(5 ml)} in a 5 s window.
 At the same time, the brightening colour of the brew at longer times indicates a decrease in the amount of dissolved material.
 To quantify the dissolution kinetics, we measured the TDS of subsequent samples, as shown in Fig.~\ref{fig:tds}(B).
-The first and most concentrated drops of espresso have a high TDS of ca. 25\% which, after a stable phase of ca. 20s, rapidly decreases, reaching values close to zero at about 60s.
-Given this sigmoidal shape, we propose an empirical relation to describe the data,
+The first and most concentrated drops of espresso have a high TDS of ca. 25\% which, after a stable phase of ca. 20 s, rapidly decreases, reaching values close to zero at about 60 s. {Motivated by standard sigmoidal breakthrough-curve fits in packed-bed transport~\cite{Hu2019}}, we propose an empirical relation to describe the data

-sketched as a dashed line in Fig.~\ref{fig:tds}(B), with fitting parameter $k_\text{t}=25.6\pm 1.3$\%, a time offset $\ell_\text{t}=20.9\pm0.9$s and a decay time of $m_\text{t}=8.8\pm1.5$s.
-Knowing the time-dependent flow rate $Q(t)$ from an experimental run, we can thus obtain the flow rate of solutes into the cup by multiplying $\text{TDS}(t)\times Q(t)$, as presented in Fig.~\ref{fig:time_dependent}(C).
-While the flow rate picks up and increases monotonically during the typical brewing time, the solute flux has a maximum around ca. 30s.
-The solute flow is thus initially limited by the low flow rate, while at longer times it is limited by the availability of soluble material inside the coffee puck.
-We calculate the total mass of solids removed from the coffee puck, $m_\text{d}(t)$ from the solute flux in Fig.~\ref{fig:tds}(D).
+sketched as a dashed line in Fig.~\ref{fig:tds}(B), with the fitting parameter $k_\text{t}=25.6\pm 1.3$\%, a time offset $\ell_\text{t}=20.9\pm0.9$ s and a decay time of $m_\text{t}=8.8\pm1.5$ s.
+Knowing the time-dependent flow rate $Q(t)$ from an experimental run, we can thus obtain the {solute flow rate} ${\dot{m}_\text{d}(t)}$ into the cup by multiplying ${\dot{m}_\text{d}(t) =} \text{TDS}(t)\times Q(t)$, as presented in Fig.~\ref{fig:time_dependent}(C).
+While the flow rate picks up and increases monotonically during the typical brewing time, the solute flux has a maximum ca. 30 s.
+The solute flow is thus initially limited by the low flow rate, while at longer times it is limited by the availability of soluble material inside the coffee puck. {We note that while the typical flow rate in the transient dissolution regime is of the order of 1 g/s, the corresponding mass flux of solutes remains in the range of ca. 0.1 g/s, thus supporting the assumption of slow erosion of the puck.
+The total mass removed in the process amounts to ca. 10\% of the initial mass of the dry coffee puck (18.5 g).} We calculate the total mass of solids removed from the coffee puck, $m_\text{d}(t)$ {by integrating} the solute flux in Fig.~\ref{fig:tds}(D).
 Again, the sigmoidal shape of this curve can be accurately represented by an empirical relationship